leoandy23/chatbot-ai-backend/README.md

 pytest --cov=services --cov=routes --cov-report=html
 ```

-Then open `htmlcov/index.html` in your browser.
+Open `htmlcov/index.html` in your browser to view the report.

 ---

 ## 🔹 Continuous Integration (CI)

-GitHub Actions automatically runs your test suite on every push or pull request to:
+The CI pipeline runs automatically using **GitHub Actions** on every push or pull request to:

 - `main`
 - `develop`